Excess Water Erodes Masonry:

 Here is a clear example of how water erodes masonry.
 This expense could have been avoided by installing a drain spout connecting to the open gutter.

-This building has three flaws it design:
+This building has three flaws in it's design:

 Chimney Tops are exposed to more water damage than any other part of the building.